-The number of patients who received elective surgery during the quarter The count of patients who were removed from the waiting list during the quarter because they were a routine admission for surgery, an admission for their listed procedure as an emergency admission, or an admission for surgery contracted to a private hospital or private day procedure centre.
-The number of patients waiting for elective surgery at the end of the quarter The count of all patients who were on the waiting list at the end of the quarter.
-The number of patients ready for elective surgery, on the waiting list for longer than 12 months at the end of quarter This count of the number of patients who were on the waiting list and ready for care at the end the quarter, and who had accrued more than 365 days ready for care.
-Ready for care 'Ready for care' patients are those who are prepared to be admitted to hospital or to begin the process leading directly to admission.
-Patients ready for elective surgery and on the waiting list excludes those waiting for staged procedures.
-Patients ready for non-urgent surgery on the waiting list also excludes those waiting for non-urgent cystoscopy.
+The number of patients who received elective surgery The count of patients who were removed from the waiting list during the reporting period because they were a routine admission for surgery, an admission for their listed procedure as an emergency admission, an admission contracted to another hospital, or an admission for surgery contracted to a private hospital or private day procedure centre.
+The number of patients who were added to the elective surgery waiting list The number of patients who were added to the waiting list during the reporting period.
+The count is the number of patients whose listing date was within the reporting period.
+The cohort is any patient who was on the waiting list during the reporting period.
+That is: count of patients who were added to the waiting list during the reporting period • count of patients who may have received surgery during the reporting period or still be on the waiting list at the end of reporting period.
+The number of patients ready for elective surgery, on the waiting list at the end The number of patients who were on the waiting list and ready for care at the end of the reporting period, and whose waiting time had exceeded clinically recommended timeframes, which are defined as: of the reporting period, who had not received elective Urgent surgery: patients had accrued more than 30 days ready for care surgery within clinically Semi-urgent surgery: patients had accrued more than 90 days ready for care recommended timeframe for Non-urgent surgery: patients had accrued more than 365 days ready for care. their urgency category This measure appears in Healthcare Quarterly at NSW level from April to June 2020.
+The number of patients waiting for elective surgery The count of all patients who were on the waiting list at the end of the reporting period.
 Not ready for care 'Not ready for care' patients are those who are not in a position to be admitted to hospital.
-Pati not ready for surgery on the waiting list includes those waiting for staged procedures, non-urge cystoscopy, and patients currently not available for personal reasons.
+Patients not ready for surgery on the waiting list includes those waiting for staged procedures, non-urgent cystoscopy, and patients currently not available for personal reasons.
 Urgency category A classification system based on how urgent the patient's need for surgery is: Urgent surgery: Admission within 30 days is desirable for a condition that has potential to deteriorate quickly and become an emergency.
 Semi-urgent surgery: Admission within 90 days is desirable for a condition unlikely to deteriorate quickly.
 Non-urgent surgery: Admission within 365 days acceptable for a condition unlikely to deteriorate quickly.
-Staged surgery Surgery that, for medical reasons, cannot take place before a certain amount of time has elapse BHI uses this term to define all patients that could be identified as being a staged patient for moof their time on the waiting list and all non-urgent cystoscopy patients.
+Staged surgery Surgery that, for medical reasons, cannot take place before a certain amount of time has elapsed.
+BHI uses this term to define all patients that could be identified as being a staged patient for most of their time on the waiting list and all non-urgent cystoscopy patients.
 Common procedure Commonly-performed elective surgical procedures.
 Specialty The area of clinical expertise held by the doctor who performed the surgery.
 Medical (specialty) refers to any surgery performed by a non-specialist medical practitioner.